-\paragraph{Depth Pruning Metrics:} when examining how LM validation loss increases as contiguous blocks of layers are removed (Figure ~\ref{fig:depth_importance_loss}), we observe that the layers at the beginning and end are the most important.
-Removing non-contiguous layers can result in even better LM validation loss (the dashed line).
-However, this observation does not necessarily hold when evaluating downstream task performance.
-Figure ~\ref{fig:depth_importance_accuracy} shows that dropping 16 layers selected based on per-layer importance (~\cite{men2024shortgpt, siddiqui2024deeper}) yields a random Winogrande accuracy of 0.5, while removing layers 16 to 31 continuously (~\cite{gromov2024unreasonable}) results in an accuracy of 0.595.
-The gap holds during distillation-based retraining and we opt for the latter approach.
+\paragraph{Depth Pruning Metrics} By examining how LM validation loss increases as contiguous blocks of layers are removed (Figure ~\ref{fig:depth_importance_loss}), we observe that the layers at the beginning and end are the most important.
+The figure indicates that removing non-contiguous layers can result in even better LM validation loss (the dashed line).
+However, we notice this observation does not necessarily hold when evaluating downstream task performance: specifically, Figure~\ref{fig:depth_importance_accuracy} shows that dropping 16 layers selected based on per-layer importance~\cite{men2024shortgpt, siddiqui2024deeper} yields a random Winogrande accuracy of 0.5, while removing layers 16 to 31 continuously~\cite{gromov2024unreasonable} results in an accuracy of 0.595.
+The gap holds during distillation-based retraining and we opt for the latter approach in this work.